 The beach is a popular destination for those who like to surf, stand up paddleboard, and kayak, so bring your gear.
 Some of the attractions around town are the Wrightsville Beach Museum of History and the Fred and Alice Stanback Coastal Education Center.

-A farmers market takes place throughout the summer, from the middle of May to the end of September on Monday's beginning at 8am.
-It's located in the municipal grounds near the town hall.
+A farmers market takes place throughout the summer, from the middle of May to the end of September on Mondays beginning at 8am.
+It's located on the municipal grounds near the town hall.

-Wrightsville Beach is just a short drive from Wilmington, so getting here is easy and quick; parking is in well-marked lots, and you can pay by the hour and recharge your time via your phone.
+Wrightsville Beach is one of the best beaches near Wilmington, and getting here is easy and quick; parking is in well-marked lots, and you can pay by the hour and recharge your time via your phone.
 The main gathering spot is at Crystal Pier.
 Here, you'll find people fishing, strolling hand in hand, or just hanging out gazing out at the ocean.